rbarton65/jarvis_bot/README.md

 * Specify Jarvis's name for him to respond with his chatbot capability.

+## How it Works
+Jarvis has multiple files, including a port listening script, the main jarvis file, and command files.
+The server listens to the specified port for any data sent from the GroupMe chatroom.
+This data comes in the format of a json file, which can be manipulated to extract the text and perform the necessary commands based on the text.
+The result is a text format that the bot posts as a reply to the GroupMe chatroom.

 ## Ideas to Implement in the Future

 * Reminders